Sultan al-Ghuri Complex

-The Sultan Al-Ghuri Complex or Funerary complex of Sultan al-Ghuri, also known as al-Ghuriya, is a monumental Islamic religious and funerary complex built by Sultan Qansuh al-Ghuri between 1503 and 1505 CE.
+The Sultan al-Ghuri Complex or Funerary complex of Sultan al-Ghuri, also known as al-Ghuriya, is a monumental Islamic religious and funerary complex built by the Mamluk sultan Qansuh al-Ghuri between 1503 and 1505 CE.
 The complex consists of two major buildings facing each other on al-Mu'izz li-Din Allah street (al-Muizz Street), in the Fahhamin Quarter, in the middle of the historic part of Cairo, Egypt.
 The eastern side of the complex includes the Sultan's mausoleum, a khanqah, a sabil (water distribution kiosk), and a kuttab (Islamic primary school), while the western side of the complex is a mosque and madrasa.
 Today the mosque-madrasa is still open as a mosque while the khanqah-mausoleum is open to visitors as a historic site.

 History

 The reign of al-Ghuri

 The second last of the Mamluk sultans, Sultan Qansuh al-Ghuri was the last Mamluk sultan to enjoy a reign of any duration (1501–16).
-He was called 'Al-Ghuri' after the barracks Al-Ghuri, where he was garrisoned.
+He was called 'al-Ghuri' after the al-Ghuri barracks, where he was garrisoned.
 He was the governor of Tarsus, then the chamberlain of Aleppo and he was involved heavily in the military campaign against the Ottomans in 1484.
 Al-Ghuri died of a heart attack while fighting the Ottoman Turks outside Aleppo, following the defection of Amir Khayrbak in the midst of the battle.
 His body was never found, and was not buried in his mausoleum on which he had spent a fortune.

-Like other Sultans of his time, Al-Ghuri is portrayed as energetic, cruel, superstitious and despot leader.
+Like other Sultans of his time, al-Ghuri is portrayed as energetic, cruel, superstitious and despot leader.
 Harsh punishments were imposed on people during his reign for crimes committed or during money collection.
-Despite cruelty, Al-Ghuri was fond of music, poetry and flowers and was attracted to Sufis and other pious men.
+Despite cruelty, al-Ghuri was fond of music, poetry and flowers and was attracted to Sufis and other pious men.
 He was a great patron of architecture, and a man of refined cultural tastes.
 Although the economic conditions was somewhat miserable, the sultan pursued to the very end of his reign a passion for regal pomp, spending considerable funds and confiscating properties to build representative buildings.